'Black Panther' leads popular films in Oscars best picture pack

 Rivals include 21st Century Fox’s “Bohemian Rhapsody” about late Queen singer Freddie Mercury, which has rung up $798 million at global box offices.
 “A Star is Born” from AT&T Inc’s Warner Bros, also a contender, has grossed $409 million.

-The nominees also include Fox’s British period comedy “The Favourite,” which has grossed $43 million, and political satire “Vice” with $39.5 million.
+The nominees also include Fox's British period comedy "The Favourite," which has grossed $43 million, and political satire "Vice" with $39.5 million.
+For a graphic on international ticket sales for best picture nominees, see: tmsnrt.rs/2RUnnhF

 Nominees typically see a boost in tickets sales after the Oscar nominations are announced.